jesuscc1993/unofficial-ngx-anilist-client/README.md

 - Extract common login from anima/manga to media (specially for components and pages)
 - Add language selection
-- Add query options popup for dashboard lists
-  - Include, at least, limit, sort, status and format
 - Do NOT reset pagination on list changes (reset only on filter changes)
 - Move tags to the store